 One of the ingredients I used to make this healthy carrot cake a little healthier is applesauce.
 I love using applesauce in a healthy cake recipe to add extra moisture.
 Because one way of making a super delicious cake is adding lots of fat…usually in the form of oil.

 Using part applesauce and part oil makes this recipe a tad bit healthier than the average cake recipe

 No Sugar Healthy Carrot Cake

 For this healthy carrot cake recipe, I’m using Swerve instead of sugar.
-I’m new to the Swerve scene, but I’m enjoying it so far.
-I’ve always had a reputation for having a sweet tooth.
-But what I’ve learned after backing off of refined sugars is that I’m actually quite sensitive to the stuff.
+I’ve had a reputation for having a sweet tooth.
+But there are ways to incorporate sweets in your diet without all the added sugars.

 Moist Carrot Cake